― Advertisement ―

 2. Liver Disease: Since pantothenic acid is metabolized in the liver, individuals with liver disease should avoid excessive supplementation.
 Moderate doses are generally considered safe, but high doses should be taken only under medical supervision.

-3. Pregnancy and Breastfeeding: Although pantothenic acid is essential during pregnancy and breastfeeding, excessive doses are not recommended due to the lack of safety data on high-dose supplementation in these populations.
+3. and Breastfeeding: Although pantothenic acid is essential during pregnancy and breastfeeding, excessive doses are not recommended due to the lack of safety data on high-dose supplementation in these populations.

 Conclusion: Should You Consider Pantothenic Acid as a Nootropic?